meringlab/og_consistency_pipeline/README.md

 The binaries of the three tools are downloaded automatically using the snakemake rules specified in `rules/tools.smk`.

 Input files are specified through the configuration file `config.yaml`, with parameters explained therein.
-As a small example we included a dataset from the [eggNOG database](http://eggnog.embl.de) in `data.tar.gz`.
+As a small example we provide a dataset from the [eggNOG database](http://eggnog.embl.de) in the [release section](https://github.com/meringlab/og_consistency_pipeline/releases) under `data.tar.gz`.

 The software has been developed and tested on Linux (Ubuntu 12/16/18.04).
 Other Unix systems might be suitable as well but binaries will have to be adapted accordingly.